lucazabel/bachelorthesis/README.md

+NEMO has its own README
+added my notebook for FIT energy consumption experiments

+NCSIM has its own README
+added dimension experiment and my data

-Just install python 3.10 and the requirements.txt and all the functions can be used.
+For my_code just install python 3.10 and the requirements.txt and all the functions can be used.